 Days Played: 54

 The first season of Survivor was truly like the Wild West, and if Richard Hatch was the slightly unhinged sheriff that held it all together, Sue Hawk was the chaotic sidekick that stirred up trouble every step of the way.
-She is a superstar from the get-go, dressing down Rich and his “corporate world” during the show’s first true conversation just 30 minutes before cackling with pure glee at the idea of getting to deceive some of her tribemates after her tribe loses the first immunity challenge and must vote someone else at the first ever tribal council.
+She was a superstar from the get-go, dressing down Rich and his “corporate world” during the show’s first true conversation just 30 minutes before cackling with pure glee at the idea of getting to deceive some of her tribemates after her tribe loses the first immunity challenge and must vote someone out at the first ever tribal council.
 By the end of the game, though, she isn’t too happy with Kelly Wigglesworth’s ability to deceive her, resulting in easily the most iconic and, frankly, game-changing, jury speech in the history of the game in which she compared Kelly to a rat and Rich to a snake ordering her fellow jurors to “let it be in the end the way Mother Nature intended it to be, for the snake to eat the rat.”
 Oh, and, by the way Kelly, if you were dying on the side of the road, I wouldn’t give you a drink of water.
 Rich has since claimed the speech was so vicious it actually made the final vote closer in Kelly’s favor, but even so the seeds were planted and that imagery of snakes and rats has been used in the editing of the show ever since.
 Sue was similarly chaotic and iconic in her return in All-Stars, though she sadly flamed out in epic fashion after an incident with Rich that he also disputes.
 We may never truly know exactly what happened, but that’s part of the brilliance of Sue Hawk.
 She’ll always keep you on your toes, off-balance and unsure of what she’s going to do next.

 29. Sugar Kiper